 It All Happens In a Place Called Vermont

-At Songadeewin, campers spend their days immersed in the natural wonder of New England’s most spectacular state.
+At Songadeewin, campers spend their days immersed in the natural wonder of New England’s spectacular Vermont.
 Here, wild mountain footpaths lead from our cabin doors to untouched forests filled with wildlife and nature’s mysteries.
 Hidden lakes welcome canoes to crystalline waters that reflect skies so clear and blue they seem like something from a dream.
 By day, hawks and falcons soar over nearby cliffs.
 At night, the cry of loons and the call of owls echo through the dark as the awe-inspiring Milky Way spins overhead and the sweet scent of pine summons peaceful sleep.

 This is the place our campers call home.
 And they will keep it in their hearts long after summer’s last sun sets.